RishikaGhosh/News-Bot/README.md

 * This bot is trained to fetch news from any **country** and in **any language**.
 * It is equipped for small talk.
 * It is also equipped with a custom keyboard which will show you all the available topics.
+* Also, the bot is trained for fuzzy matching i.e. it can identify the topics even if you mispell them.
+  - E.g.  If you mispell "sports" as "sprts","spots" etc, the bot can understand that you meant "sports".
 ## News-Topics 📕
 * Top Stories
 * World